You found our list of the best change management books.

 Here are answers to common questions about change management books.

 What are change management books?

-Change management books are guides that help workers and managers adapt to new technology, policies, or organizational restructuring.
+Change management books are guides and textbooks that help workers and managers adapt to new technology, policies, or organizational restructuring.
 These books preach psychological approaches to embracing change, persuasive methods for getting employees to accept change, and actionable steps to executing change within the workplace in scalable, sustainable, successful ways.

 What are the best change management books for beginners?

 Good change management books for beginners include HBR’s 10 Must Reads on Change Management, Who Moved My Cheese, and Our Iceberg Is Melting.

 Which books on change management should leaders read?

 Reading books and articles can help leaders navigate organizational transformations and communicate more effectively with employees in the process.
 Good change management books for leaders include Managing Transitions, The Innovator’s Dilemma, and Doing Agile Right.